-Once again Peoples Water Service Company of Florida, Inc. is pleased to present our annual water quality report covering the period between January 1 and December 31, 2017.
-As in years past, we are committed to delivering the best-quality drinking water possible.
-To that end, we remain vigilant in meeting the challenges of new regulations, source water protection, water conservation, and community outreach and education, while continuing to serve the needs of all of our water users.
-Thank you for allowing us the opportunity to serve you and your family.
-We are proud to report winning the American Water Works Association Award for BEST TASTING DRINKING WATER REGION IX for 2017.
+Peoples Water Service Company of Florida, Inc. once again is pleased to present our annual water quality report covering all testing performed between January 1 and December 31, 2018.
+Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
+We continually strive to adopt new methods for delivering the best-quality drinking water to you.
+As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.